-This battery pack is designed for smaller cameras, including diminutive DSLRs like the EOS 200D/Rebel SL2 as well as Canon’s M range of small mirrorless cameras.
-It also powers the smaller of the new full-frame mirrorless cameras, the EOS RP.
+This battery pack is designed for smaller cameras, including diminutive DSLRs like the EOS 200D/Rebel SL2 (opens in new tab) as well as Canon’s M range of small mirrorless cameras.
+It also powers the EOS RP (opens in new tab) full-frame mirrorless camera.(opens in new tab)

 This diminutive battery is designed specifically for a range of cameras including the compact PowerShot SX70HS, several mirrorless M-series cameras and smaller DSLRs like the EOS Rebel SL1.(opens in new tab)

-This is the hefty battery pack designed for pro-level DSLRs in the 1DX series.
-A spare battery is a vital investment for users of these DSLRs, as in a professional setting, running out of power quite simply is not an option.
-The pack weighs a slender 185g, so it won’t add too much to the considerable bulk of the cameras.
+This is the hefty battery pack designed for pro-level DSLRs in the 1DX series - and also an option on the recent EOS R3.
+A spare battery is a vital investment for users of these cameras, as in a professional setting, running out of power quite simply is not an option.
+The pack weighs a slender 185g, so it won’t add too much to the considerable bulk of the cameras.(opens in new tab)